-The College supports the following international interdisciplinary programs offering a major or a minor: African American and African Studies, Asian Studies, European Studies, Global Studies, and Latino and Latin American Studies.
+The College supports the following international interdisciplinary programs offering a major or a minor: African-American and African Studies, Asian Studies, European Studies, Global Studies, and Latino and Latin American Studies.
 Departments and faculty in the College of Arts and Sciences are also actively involved as sponsors, teachers and leaders in many of the numerous education abroad programs administered by the Education Abroad Office.

 The College encourages students to study overseas as part of their University experience.
 The University participates in exchange and several formal education abroad programs world-wide and Nebraska Semester Abroad.
-The Education Abroad Office can arrange for individuals to earn University credit for study at foreign universities.
+The Education Abroad Office (127 Love South) can arrange for individuals to earn University credit for study at foreign universities.
 The Education Abroad Office helps students find opportunities to study, intern, research, and do service learning abroad.
 Visit http://educationabroad.unl.edu.

 The first-year program is designed to give students a broad basis for future study.
 It includes English composition, a foreign language, and courses in science, the humanities, social sciences or mathematics for a total of about 12-15 hours per semester.
 During this year, the student will progress toward meeting University ACE requirements and will have an opportunity to explore various areas of study while starting or deciding upon a major.
-With the help of New Student Enrollment and their academic advisers, students choose specific courses according to their needs and interests.
+With the help of New Student Enrollment and their academic advisors, students choose specific courses according to their needs and interests.

 Sophomore Standing.
-For admission to sophomore standing a student must have completed all of the College entrance requirements, earned a minimum of 27 semester hours of credit, and attained a total grade point average of at least C.
+For admission to sophomore standing a student must have completed all of the College entrance requirements, earned a minimum of 27 semester hours of credit, and attained a total grade point average of at least 2.0.

 Junior Standing.
 A student has junior standing after meeting the requirements for sophomore standing and completing 53 semester hours of credit.